 Employers expect job applicants to have 2-3 work-related experiences, such as an internship, student job, or volunteer experience, by the time they graduate.

 - Wondering about the why and how of internships?
-Look over our guide and hear what employers have to say about them.
+Look over our guide for a basic introduction.

 - Get ready for your internship by learning your college and major internship requirements.